-Wikipedia define waxing as a form of semi-permanent hair removal which removes the hair from the root where new hair will not grow back in the previously waxed area for four to six weeks.
-In this form of body hair removal, almost any area of the body can be waxed, including eyebrows, face (face wax), pubic area (called bikini waxing), legs, arms, back, abdomen, knuckles, feet and including sensitive body parts such as nose and ear hair.
+Wikipedia defines waxing as a form of semi-permanent hair removal which removes the hair from the root where new hair will not grow back in the previously waxed area for four to six weeks.
+In this form of body hair removal, almost any area of the body can be waxed, including eyebrows, face (face wax), pubic area (called bikini waxing), legs, arms, back, abdomen, knuckles, feet and including sensitive body parts such as the nose and ear hair.

 Have you ever wondered why most female porn stars have absolutely no pubic hair?
 The truth is they do bikini waxing.
 If you don’t know, a lot of ladies here in Africa do wax, especially bikini waxing.
 Most ladies do not want to go through the hurdle of shaving almost every week and therefore settle on waxing.

 But how painful is waxing?
 Well, everyone has different pain thresholds but we won’t kid you that it’s painless (as many salons claim).
 Normally it results in a sharp intake of breath but it definitely gets easier the more you have it done.

 Bikini wax styles

 A post on Cosmopolitan lists 8 various styles of bikini waxing.

 5. Brazilian wax: the bermuda triangle

 6. Brazilian wax: the desert island